benslack19/benslack19.github.io/_posts/2020-04-29-f-statistic/2020-04-29-f-statistic.md

 I then thought to myself, "Wait, why is the F-statistic appearing here?
 I came across the F-statistic in the [Khan Academy lesson on ANOVA](https://www.khanacademy.org/math/statistics-probability/analysis-of-variance-anova-library)."

-In a span of 5 seconds, my mind made zipped around to a few places including to a conversation I had with Insight fellows and re-thinking the F-statistic calculation statistic on ANOVA and then I had a [whoa](https://media.giphy.com/media/uPnKU86sFa2fm/giphy.gif) moment: the F-statistic in multiple linear regression and in ANOVA are the same thing.
+In a span of 5 seconds, my mind made zipped around to a few places that included a conversation I had with fellow [Insight Data Science](https://insightfellows.com/data-science) fellows and re-thinking the F-statistic calculation statistic on ANOVA and then I had a [whoa](https://media.giphy.com/media/uPnKU86sFa2fm/giphy.gif) moment: the F-statistic in multiple linear regression and in ANOVA are the same thing.

 Let's investigate!